 Also, you will see your Linux desktop in the dashboard of KDE Connect app in your Android device.

 As you see in the above image, there is warning message that says "Plugins failed to load".
 To fix it, tap on the "Notification sync" and then tap "Open Settings".

 In the next window, check the box "KDE Connect" and tap on "Ok" to grant permission to access the notifications.

-That’s it.
+That's it.
 We have paired our Android device with Linux desktop and enabled the notifications.
-Similarly, you can add as many as devices you want to manage using KDE connect.
-From now on, you will see all your smartphone’s notifications in your Linux desktop.
+Similarly, you can add as many as devices you want to manage them all using KDE connect.
+From now on, you will see all your smartphone's notifications in your Linux desktop.